jpsteil/grid_tutorial/README.md

 A tutorial to walk through the use and features of the py4web grid.

+NOTE:  You can clone this repo which has working examples of each exercise.
+Please submit github issues with any problems you find in the walk-thrus.

 1. [Introduction](docs/introduction.md)
 2. [Getting started / Styling](docs/getting_started.md)
 3. [The Database](docs/the_database.md)